tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 - Prepared a bunch of SQL insert statements—for both a _main_ and _attributes_ table.
 - Created tables for both a _main_ and _attributes_, which is a much more optimal way to do metadata and enables endless use cases for mutability thereafter (if desired).
 - Inserted the prepared metadata as part of the same deploy script as the creates.
-- Deployed an NFT smart contract to Polygon Mumbai and verified the on Polygonscan using a script.
+- Deployed an NFT smart contract to Polygon Amoy and verified the on Polygonscan using a script.
 - Lastly, since Polygon’s testnet is supported by OpenSea, it’s possible to view everything from this tutorial as you would any other NFT collection (well, any other _testnet_ collection).

 ### View it on OpenSea